Customer small business financing solutions delivered through a single, online application.

 Think about your own shopping—there have probably been situations where you had no cash on you or not enough cash to buy all the items you wanted.
 Furthermore, obtaining cash itself can often be inconvenient, costly, or impossible.

 Years of studies and polls back up the claim that credit card users make more purchases and spend more per transaction.
-The average non-cash—usually credit card—transaction was $112 in 2016, compared to the average $22 value of a cash transaction, according to a recent study by the Boston Federal Reserve.
+The average credit card transaction was $95 in 2013, compared to the average $39 value of a cash transaction, according to a study by San Francisco Fed.

 Another economic phenomenon surrounding credit card use is so-called “payment coupling.”
 Payment coupling is the association between purchase decision-making and the actual separation of a customer from their money.
 A landmark 2008 study found that credit cards ease the “painful” part of shopping, i.e., seeing your wallet or bank account get reduced.